freed40/esphome-juntek-DPM8624-mqtt-http-tool/README.md

 2) if you use MQTT/NodeRed keep the mqtt: block

-3)  If you just need the web interface keep the webserver: block
+3)  If you just need the web interface keep the web_server: block

 # Home Assistant Screen Shot: